morfidon/ai-agents/README.md

 ## Contributing

 This repository is designed as a comprehensive toolkit for software quality analysis.
 Each agent is self-contained with clear documentation and can be extended or customized for specific project needs.

+⭐ If you find this project useful, consider starring the repository.

 ---